silver2row/bbgwGPS/README.md

-# bbgwGPS
+# bbgwGPS w/ gpsd!

-A toptechboy.com documentation on the BBGW (BeagleBone Green Wireless) made by me...
+I am using the BeagleBone Green Wireless with the Grove Connector at UART2

 ...

-This software can be used only w/ Python2 and not Python3 for whatever reason.
+Use python3 and restart the gpsd.service file like so: ` sudo systemctl restart gpsd.service `
-If you try it out w/ Python3 and make it work, more power to you and Godspeed.
+This way, the client is rebooted and can now be used.

 ...